hako-mikan/sd-webui-lora-block-weight/README.md

 ### Guide for API users
 #### Regular Usage
 By default, Active is checked in the initial settings, so you can use it simply by installing it.
 You can use it by entering the format as instructed in the prompt.
 If executed, the phrase "LoRA Block Weight" will appear on the command prompt screen.
 If for some reason Active is not enabled, you can make it active by entering a value in the API for `"alwayson_scripts"`.
+When you enable API mode and use the UI, two extensions will appear.
+Please use the one on the bottom.
 The default presets can be used for presets.
 If you want to use your own presets, you can either edit the preset file or use the following format for the data passed to the API.

 The code that can be used when passing to the API in json format is as follows.
 The presets you enter here will become available.
 If you want to use multiple presets, please separate them with `\n`.